 Prof. Szolovits has served on journal editorial boards and as program chairman and on the program committees of national conferences.
 He has been a founder of and consultant for several companies that apply AI to problems of commercial interest.
 He received his bachelor’s degree in physics and his PhD in information science, both from Caltech.
 Prof. Szolovits was elected to the National Academy of Medicine (formerly the Institute of Medicine) of the National Academies and is a Fellow of the American Association for Artificial Intelligence, the American College of Medical Informatics, and the American Institute for Medical and Biological Engineering.
-He recently served as a member of the National Research Council’s Computer Science and Telecommunications Board and is a member of the National Library of Medicine’s Biomedical Library and Informatics Review Committee.
+He recently served as a member of the National Research Council’s Computer Science and Telecommunications Board and also served as a member of the National Library of Medicine’s Biomedical Library and Informatics Review Committee.

 - PhD in Information Science, Caltech

 - American College of Medical Informatics: Morris F. Collen Award of Excellence, 2013

 - Harvard Medical School Center for Biomedical Informatics: Innovation in Personally Controlled Health Record Infrastructure, 2006

 - Member, Institute of Medicine of the National Academies, 2005

 - Fellow, American Institute for Medical and Biological Engineering, 2005

 - NASA: Space Act Award, 1995